 Speedify is like the infant of VPN companies.

-We’re going to peel back the curtain in this data-backed Speedify VPN review.
+We’re going to take a deep look into their software in this data-backed Speedify VPN review.

 And they’ve taken on a few ambitious projects, including creating their own protocol called “Channel Bonding.”

 |$8.99 a month / $49.99 a year.
 30-day money back guarantee.